About the index

 Features of the LPI Common misconceptions

-The LPI is shows the average rate of change in animal population sizes The LPI doesn't show numbers of species lost or extinctions, although some populations do decline to local extinction
+The LPI indicates the average rate of change in animal population sizes of native species The LPI doesn’t show numbers of individuals lost or extinctions, although some populations do decline to local extinction

-Species and populations in the LPI show increasing, declining and stable trends Not all species and populations in the LPI are in decline
+Species and populations in the LPI show increasing, declining and stable trends A declining global LPI doesn’t mean that all species and populations are in decline

-The LPI includes data for threatened and non-threatened species - if it's monitored consistently over time, it goes in!
-The species in the LPI are not selected based on whether they are under threat, but as to whether there is robust population trend data available
+The LPI includes data for threatened and non-threatened species – if a species is monitored consistently over time, it is included in the dataset The species in the LPI are not selected based on whether they are under threat, but on whether there is robust population trend data available

 LPI results are calculations of average trends.
-This means that for the global LPI some populations and species are faring worse than a 69% decline whereas others are not declining as much or are increasing.
-The average trend calculated for each species in the LPI shows that just over half of reptile, bird and mammal species are stable or increasing.
-Conversely, the average trend for over 50% of fishes and amphibians species shows a decline.
+This means that for the global LPI some populations and species are faring worse than a 73% decline whereas others are not declining as much or are increasing.
+Just over half of amphibian, bird and fish populations show a declining trend.
+Conversely, just over half of mammal and reptile populations are stable or increasing.

-As the number of species which have positive and negative trends are more or less equal, this means that the magnitude of the declining trends exceeds that of the increasing trends in order to result in an average decline for the global LPI.
-This also suggests that the global LPI is not being driven by just a few very threatened species, but that there are a large number of species in each group (almost 50%) that together produce an average declining trend.
+As the number of populations that have positive and negative trends are more or less equal, this means that the magnitude of the declining trends exceeds that of the increasing trends in order to result in an average decline for the global LPI.
+Also, the location of declining populations will determine how much weight they are attributed in the global index.

 Loading...